pimcore/pimcore/doc/User_Documentation/01_Objects/01_Grid_Configuration_Operators/Operators/02_AnyGetter.md

 ![Setting](../../../img/gridconfig/operator_anygetter_symbol.png)

-The AnyGetter aims to allow to get virtually everyting.
+The AnyGetter aims to allow you to get virtually everyting.

 Let us assume that you want to first get the related href (in this case an object).